mmattel/Raspberry-Pi-Setup/README.md

 sudo systemctl status fan_control.service
 ```

-## Install and Configure NFS Client
+## Install and Configure the NFS Client

-NFS is used to store the `docker` folder in the home directory.
-This folder will contain all volumes used by containers.
-This is done to relax the IO from the SD card improving lifetime.
+NFS is used to store the `docker` and the `backup` folder in the home directory.
+This is done to relax the IO from the SD card improving its lifetime.

+* The `docker` folder will contain all volumes used by containers.
+* The `backup` folder will contain the RPi backup image.

 `sudo apt install nfs-common`

-Add to your `/etc/fstab` the following lines, the `_netdev` option waits until the network is up.
+Add to your `/etc/fstab` the following lines, the `_netdev` option waits until the network is up, `nofail` continues the boot process without being stuck when the mount is not available.

 `sudo vi /etc/fstab`